TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 List all available databases, then exit.
 Other non-connection options are ignored.
 This is similar to the meta-command [`\list`](#l-list-pattern).

-When this option is used, `ysqlsh` will connect to the database `yugabyte`, unless a different database is named on the command line (option `-d` or non-option argument, possibly using a service entry, but not using an environment variable).
+When this option is used, `ysqlsh` will connect to the database `ZNbase`, unless a different database is named on the command line (option `-d` or non-option argument, possibly using a service entry, but not using an environment variable).

 ##### -L *filename*, --log-file=*filename*